-Update – 28/02/2016: This article has had a lot of attention and has confirmed the importance of finding highly effective charities in Australia.
-As a result, I’ve co-founded Effective Altruism Australia, which I believe partners with some of the most effective and tax-deductible charities you can donate to in Australia.
+Update – February 2016: This article has had a lot of attention and has confirmed the importance of finding highly effective charities in Australia to donate to.
+As a result, I’ve co-founded Effective Altruism Australia, which uses independent charity evaluators to find and partner with some of the most effective and tax-deductible charities in Australia.
+The rest of this post is much less interesting now that I’ve done this.

 Why should you care about donating to the best charity?